-- DAP (Data, Assessment, and Plan)
+- The DAP (Data, Assessment, and Plan) approach

 The DAP note aims to helping mental health professionals document and track the patient’s progress in an organized and efficient manner.
 This simple, comprehensive template is part of the official record and can be shared with others.
 If it includes Response, this note format would be written as DARP.